DontDoThat21/GithubIssueManager/README.md

 1. Generate JWT token via `/api/auth/login` endpoint
 2. Use token in Authorization header: `Bearer YOUR_JWT_TOKEN`
 3. Access protected endpoints like `/api/mcp/status`
-4. All authentication is FREE and runs locally!
+4. All authentication is free and runs locally!

 ## 📋 Development Phases